Keynote Speaker: Emilie Buchwald

 The Business of Saving Lives

 Learn how to grow and maintain your department/organization using some of our tried and true techniques that are suitable for non-profits of any size!
 Whether your department/organization is looking to raise awareness within your community, learn how to increase donations, or are planning your first fundraising event, this presentation will surely help you learn new and different approaches to reaching your goals!
-Mike is a dynamic and engaging speaker who speaks internationally and will next be speaking in Estonia in October 2019.
+Mike is a dynamic and engaging speaker who speaks internationally.
 April 02, 01:45 P.M. - 02:45 P.M.

 Measuring Children's Empathy Toward Animals: User-Friendly Approaches